The CMS Phase-2 Fast Beam Condition Monitor prototype test with beam: Introduction

 Examples of the measured inverted capacitance squared of the sensors as a function of the applied voltage (C-V curves) are shown with solid lines for unirradiated and, with multiple markers, for irradiated sensor pads in Fig.~\ref{fig:2_pad_CV} for two-pad sensors and in Fig.~\ref{fig:6_pad_CV} for six-pad sensors.
 The minimum high voltage (HV) required to reach the plateau of these curves corresponds to the full depletion of the sensor.
 The first vertical dashed line on the plots (100 V for six-pad and 300 V for two-pad sensors) indicates the operational voltage applied at the beam test for unirradiated sensors, and the second dashed line for irradiated sensors (300 V for six-pad and 800 V for two-pad sensors).

-Two-pad sensors were previously used in CMS for the BCM1F detector~\cite{BCM1F-RUN3} during Run 3 of the LHC and exhibited current instability after exposure to a fluence of about $2 \times 10^{13}$ cm$^{-2}$ 1~MeV neutron equivalent.
-This instability~\cite{BCM1F-RUN3-paper} was attributed to the build up of surface current and the formation of a conductive path, which allowed current to flow from the edges of the sensor to the guard ring.
+Two-pad sensors were previously used in CMS for the BCM1F detector~\cite{BCM1F-RUN3} during Run 3 of the LHC and initially operated at bias voltage of 400~V. As they exhibited current instability after exposure to a fluence of about $2 \times 10^{13}$ cm$^{-2}$ 1~MeV neutron equivalent, operational bias voltage was lowered to 350~V. This instability~\cite{BCM1F-RUN3-paper} manifested itself in the unpredicted rise of the leakage current and eventual trip due to having reached the set power supply current limit (50~$\mu$A).
+This was attributed to the build up of surface current and the formation of a conductive path, which allowed current to flow from the edges of the sensor to the guard ring.
+Reduction of the bias voltage minimizes the frequency of the trips, but does not mitigate them.
+Further bias voltage reduction was not possible due decline in sensors efficiency.
 To reproduce this behavior under controlled laboratory conditions, the two-pad sensors were tested under an X-ray lamp~\cite{X-ray}, which generates only surface charge.
 Over ten hours of X-ray exposure, a slow increase of the current was observed.
+Intensity of X-ray was selected to match the leakage current close to that observed in operations at the beginning of collisions (10~$\mu$A).
 When the X-ray lamp was switched off, a gradual current decrease was observed, lasting about one hour.
 To verify that the double guard ring structure of the six-pad sensor resolves this issue, the same test was repeated.
 The results showed that the current through the guard ring and DC-pads remained stable after hours of the surface irradiation, making the six-pad sensor the preferred choice for FBCM construction.
 However, both types of sensors were thoroughly tested in the proton beam test in July 2024.